kahboom/dev-notes/01 - Frontend/01-web-components.md

 `npm i concat fs-extra --save-dev`

-Grabs the 3 files Angular builds for production, and then concatenates them into a single file:
+For this step, it is advisable to create a JS file to do the concatenating for you.
+Here is an example we call `build-script.js`, where we reference three files generated as a result of the Angular build for production, and then concatenate them into a single file:

 ```javascript
 const fs = require('fs-extra');